 Speier said many aspects of the building mirror Cotchett.
 “Today, we dedicate a building that is big, like Joe; a little intimidating, like Joe; a building that is solid, like Joe.
 A building that will be possessed of enormous intellect, like Joe.”

 She praised Cotchett’s history of advocating for those with less power and his dedication to fairness, justice, and the rule of law, citing his most famous cases.
 “He taught two generations of lawyers how to mete out justice.
 His firm has always provided pro bono services to those who need it.”
 She quoted a favorite line from “Hamilton,” in which Alexander Hamilton asks Aaron Burr, “If you stand for nothing, Burr, what’ll you fall for?”
 Cotchett, she said, always had an answer to that question.

 Cotchett spoke with the same passion he brings to the courtroom.
-“I am honored to be an alumnus of UC Hastings Law, one of so many lawyers who, over the decades, have sought and achieved justice for people in need of a voice, along with the many alumni who have served in our judiciary,” Cotchett said.
+“I am honored to be an alumnus of UC Law SF, one of so many lawyers who, over the decades, have sought and achieved justice for people in need of a voice, along with the many alumni who have served in our judiciary,” Cotchett said.

 “This is not my building, but belongs to all alumni,” Cotchett said.
 “As this building is a series of stones and bricks, so Hastings is a group of extraordinary graduates, who have gone on to do extraordinary things.”